A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Motivating Example

 Finally, investors are able to deposit their assets into the AMM in exchange for a fraction of the fees collected; these depositors are often referred to as liquidity providers (LPs).
 This is done following the constant pricing oracle construction so that the prices before and after the liquidity provision remain equal, i.e., $\delta \in \R^n_+$ is deposited if $P_i^j(\Pi) = P_i^j(\Pi + \delta)$ for any pair of assets $(i,j)$; in practice, and as presented explicitly in the preceding equation, no fees are charged on these deposits.
 Similarly, LPs can later withdraw their assets at any time taking from the AMM the same fraction of the asset pool that they initially deposited.
 The fraction of fees collected by any individual LP is equal to the fraction of the assets that they hold at the AMM.
 Throughout this work, and as implemented within Uniswap v3 \cite{uniswapv3}, the fees are distributed immediately upon collection to the liquidity providers.

-\begin{assumption} For the remainder of this work, we will consider the \emph{constant product market maker} (CPMM) in the $n = 2$ asset setting as is utilized by Uniswap and Sushiswap pools (i.e., $u(x,y) := xy$).
+\begin{assumption} For the remainder of this work, we will consider the CPMM in the $n = 2$ asset setting as is utilized by Uniswap and Sushiswap pools (i.e., $u(x,y) := xy$).
 In addition, throughout, we take the second asset as the num\'eraire (i.e., $P(x,y) := P_1^2(x,y)$). \end{assumption}

 In practice, AMMs exist as smart contracts that operate in a decentralized manner directly on a blockchain.
 This means that transactions are only processed at the block-writing times.
 By construction of the blockchain, this occurs at discrete times.
 For the Bitcoin blockchain, which utilizes a proof-of-work construction, each block is processed in approximately 10 minute intervals.
 However, more modern blockchains -- using, e.g., proof-of-stake consensus -- have nearly constant inter-block times $\dt > 0$.
 For the Ethereum blockchain, the inter-block time is $\dt = 12$ seconds; for the Polygon blockchain, the inter-block time is $\dt = 2$ seconds.